drewshlee/baltimore_voter_turnout/README.md

 * Election Day, in-person at assigned polling place.
 With a state-wide shelter-in-place and social distancing guidelines of keeping people 6ft apart, in-person voting will likely decrease and place more importance on mail-in absentee ballots.
 We've already seen this happen in several primaries [(7)](https://www.npr.org/2020/03/16/815504537/voting-amid-coronavirus-what-you-need-to-know).

-It is vital that we understand the implications of the pandemic on the election to best know what measures can and should be taken to adapt voting systems to protect the most vulnerable and allow as many eligible voters to participate under the circumstances.

 ## Solution

-### Data Analysis & Interpretation
-What’s your business answer and how did you come to this conclusion from your data analysis?

-What is the impact of your findings?
-Tell your reader up front what you found, and then support your findings with summary statements about and links to your analysis that you’ve uploaded to your GitHub repository.
-In some cases, you won’t be able to “solve” the business question because this is related to a larger systemic challenge or something that relies on many outside forces to solve.
-That’s okay--explain why this might be the case, and use your data analysis to support these statements.
+* use any of the techniques we've talked about in class (pivot tables/charts, simple & multiple linear regression, clustering)

-Interpret your methods in big-picture analysis, simple linear regression, correlation, multiple linear regression, and clustering into words that a general audience can understand, and relate these findings back to your original business question.
+* Interpret your methods in big-picture analysis, simple linear regression, correlation, multiple linear regression, and clustering into words that a general audience can understand, and relate these findings back to your original business question.
 Clear data visualizations and data tables can easily help point out trends, outliers, and distributions.
-#### Data Analysis with Excel/Python/Mapbox
-* Perform calculations for defined metrics based on your own insights or other industry standards, build models to help explain these data insights, and create data visualizations to answer your data-related questions
-* use any of the techniques we've talked about in class (pivot tables/charts, simple & multiple linear regression, clustering)
-* outline data analytics process
-* If Python: Write code, notes, and markdown cells in a notebook-style IDE if you choose to conduct data analysis in Python
-* If Excel: a step-by-step outline of your data manipulation if you conduct analysis in Excel
-  * include data cleaning and combining (VLOOKUP, IF statements, etc)

-Initially you told us why we should care about the problem, now tell us what you, an industry, company, group, demographic, or the reader can do about it based on your analysis.
-Be specific about your business answer, but don’t get lost in the details.
-Instead of saying “the trend shows that there is a problem with employment,” specifically point out the decline/increase or use a data visualization to specifically point out problem points.
-However, don’t get too specific in providing context for your analysis--the audience might want to point out specific significant variables from a linear regression model, but you don’t need to post a screenshot of the result of your full analysis table or list out the prediction equation or exact p-values for each variable.
-This section is the “meat” of your executive summary, but this shouldn’t be longer than a couple paragraphs.
-#### Data Interpretation
 * Relate the data findings back to your initial business question and larger civic issue to propose insights, findings, and/or recommendations that go beyond the metrics (i.e. what do these numbers mean, how can this be used in the field, and what additional data or metrics should be collected/conducted to drive better solutions?)
 * What do your findings mean and why are these important to you?
 Who might benefit from this data analysis?
 What additional information might you need to draw further conclusions?

 ## Future Suggestions
-Now that you told us what needs to happen for your problem as a result of your analysis, how does this come into play in the next 6 months?
+* Now that you told us what needs to happen for your problem as a result of your analysis, how does this come into play in the next 6 months?
 Year?
 Ten years?
-What would you recommend happens in this industry/situation from an organizational, policy, leadership, or some other type of shift or pivot?
-Why is the future brighter based on this change and why should people care about this?
+* What would you recommend happens in this industry/situation from an organizational, policy, leadership, or some other type of shift or pivot?
 This is similar to a conclusion, but also gives a clear call-to-action to the designated group/people who can do something about your original business question.
 This section should be about one paragraph.